...

 • Not ideal for high-definition streaming, gaming, or large file downloads

-Companies like CenturyLink, Kinetic by Windstream, and Verizon are offering the DSL internet connection.
+Companies like CenturyLink, Kinetic by Windstream, and Verizon are still offering the DSL internet connection to users.

 3. Cable Internet